tohwsw/aws-eks-workshop-fargate/Lab2-AppMesh-with-ColorTeller/README.md

 ```

-You can verify that the pods are running properly.
+Verify the ingress is created

 ```
-kubectl get pods
+kubectl get ingress

 ```